Stem Cells in the Treatment of Inherited Liver Enzyme Disorders

 • Hämatopoetische Stammzellen (HSCs): These cells are found in the bone marrow and can be collected through a procedure called bone marrow aspiration.

-• Induzierte pluripotente Stammzellen (ipscs): These cells are generated by reprogramming adult cells into a pluripotent state, which allows them to differentiate into any cell type.
+• Induzierte pluripotente Stammzellen (iPSCs): These cells are generated by reprogramming adult cells into a pluripotent state, which allows them to differentiate into any cell type.

 Hämatopoetische Stammzelltransplantation